 Our last flights from BGO to Oslo (OSL) and connecting onto Bødo (BOO) were uneventful.

-The walk from the BOO to our hotel in downtown Bødo took about half and hour, but it was nice to stretch our legs before turning in for the night.
+The walk from BOO to our hotel in downtown Bødo took about half an hour, but it was nice to stretch our legs before turning in for the night.
 We used a few Hotel.com gift cards that we bought for 80% value and earned back an additional 10% at the Scandic Bødo Hotel.
 The hotel ran for $146.53 and was pretty basic with a good bed and a very nice full breakfast.
 We were fine with the higher spend after the traveling and wanted to have a good rest before heading out on the trail.
 The Scandic Bødo is part of the Scandic hotel group, but since it’s not a group we would have much opportunity for frequent stays, going though Hotels.com provided better value for us.
+For travel hacking purposes, Choice hotels provides excellent redemption values for Norway and Europe in general.

 The Scandic Bødo is central in downtown Bødo and about a 10 minute walk to the ferry station and train station.
 The next morning, we went around stopping at grocery stores for supplies, sporting good store for butane/propane gas, and the pharmacy for sea sickness medicine.
 The sporting good store was the latest to open around 9:30am.